dl1bz/NepControl100W/README.md

 No guarantee, no warranty !<BR>
 You do all at your own risk !<BR>
 You know, what you do and why !<BR>
-Only for use in amateur radio, because you need to be a licensed hamradio operator !
+Only for use in amateur radio, because you need to be a licensed hamradio operator !<br>
+This code is free for personal use, but commercial use is not allowed !